"Lawyers have an ethical responsibility to serve the poor and unrepresented individuals.

 Special Advocates, Literacy Mid-South, and the RISE Foundation.

 The Third Annual Alternative Spring Break took place from March 5-23, 2012.
-This
+PALS hosted

-to draft legislation regarding human trafficking, post-civil commitment proceedings,
+regarding human trafficking, post-civil commitment proceedings, and predatory lending.

-and predatory lending.
-The Immigration Track took place over three weeks with the
+The Immigration Track took place over three weeks with the University of Tennessee

 Morris Dees, the founder of the Southern Poverty Law Center, was the keynote speaker